sekwah41/PiLightStrip/README.md

 Will probably make a music/dj system to work with mobile over a web server at some point reusing this code

+To run the programs, just alter the file in each folder called LightInfo to be what your system has